 Note: Contributions made by Employers are not deductible on the Participant's income tax return.

 Plan Type

-The Plan, considered a Welfare Plan, is maintained for the purpose of providing Medical, Prescription Drug, Dental, Vision, Hearing Aid, Weekly Income, Life Insurance, and Accidental Death and Dismemberment Insurance Benefits.
-The Plan benefits are as listed on the applicable Schedule of Benefits insert to this booklet.
+The Plan, considered a Welfare Plan, is maintained for the purpose of providing Medical and Prescription Drug Benefits only.
+The Plan benefits are as listed on the Schedule of Benefits insert to this booklet.

 Insurance Companies/Vendors